-Configuring NTP on DMPs
+Configuring NTP on the Cisco DMP 4310G

-Beginning in Release 3.2, you must configure NTP on the Cisco StadiumVision Director server and the DMPs.
+In Release 3.2 and later releases, you must configure NTP on the Cisco StadiumVision Director server and the Cisco DMP 4310Gs.
 Granules are no longer used in Cisco StadiumVision Director for timing with the DMPs.